| Open

 costs have been inflated as a result of the copyright monopoly locking

+out competition.
 9. How much is too much?

 9.1 As copyright protectionism was structured